openenclave/openenclave/samples/helloworld/README.md

 #include <openenclave/host.h>
 ```

-Includes the header for the open enclave functions used in this file, including `oe_create_enclave` and `oe_terminate_enclave`.
+Includes the header for the Open Enclave functions used in this file, including `oe_create_enclave` and `oe_terminate_enclave`.

 ```c
 #include <stdio.h>
 ```

 Includes the standard CRT libraries.
-Unlike the enclave implementation that includes a special enclave version of the stdio library that marshals APIs to the host, the host is not protected and so uses all the normal C libraries and functions.
+Unlike the enclave implementation, which includes a special enclave version of the stdio library that marshals APIs to the host, the host is not protected, so uses all the normal C libraries and functions.

 ```c
 void host_helloworld()